MicrosoftDocs/dynamics365smb-docs/business-central/warehouse-how-to-plan-warehouse-movements-in-worksheets.md

 Plan movements in the worksheet using a bin replenishment function or manually planning the lines that you want to create as movement instructions.

 ## To calculate a replenishment movement
 As the warehouse ships items out to customers, the bins with the highest bin rankings contain fewer and fewer items.
-To fill up these high-ranking pick bins with items from other bins, run the **Calculate Bin Replenishment** function in the **Movement Worksheet** page
+To fill up these high-ranking pick bins with items from other bins, run the **Calculate Bin Replenishment** function on the **Movement Worksheet** page

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Movement Worksheet**, and then choose the related link.
 2. Choose the **Calculate Bin Replenishment** action.